Spinach Puff Pastry Appetizer

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Top view of a spinach appetizer rolls served in a white bowl over a white background.
+Top view of a spinach puff pastry bites served in a white bowl over a white background.

-With all the holiday gatherings just around the corner, it’s time to say hello to this irresistible spinach appetizer with puff pastry made with simple ingredients and baked to crispy perfection.
+The holiday season has officially begun, and it’s time to re-share this irresistible spinach appetizer made with simple ingredients and baked to crispy perfection.

-Think of a savoury mixture of spinach and creamy ricotta wrapped in flakey puff pastry, sprinkled with sesame seeds and baked until golden, warm, and buttery.
+Think of a savoury mixture of spinach and creamy ricotta wrapped in flaky puff pastry, sprinkled with sesame seeds, and baked until golden, warm, and buttery.
+How delicious is that, seriously?

-Yes, I promise you’ll love these little spinach rolls!
+I promise you’ll love these little spinach bites!

 My mum used to make this finger food recipe about 30 years ago.
-It’s somehow old-fashioned, but it’s so good and inviting that it was always one of the first canapes to disappear off the table!
+It’s somehow old-fashioned, but it’s so good and inviting that it was always one of the first canapes to disappear off our holiday table!

 Today, after so many years, this recipe is still a hit when I want to make an appetizer with spinach, and I love that I can make it in advance and then bake the little bites just before serving.

-Pair this crisp spinach appetizer with mini pizzas, pea hummus, or spicy olives, and watch your guests devour.
+Pair these crisp cheese-and-spinach puff pastry bites with mini pizzas, pea hummus, or spicy olives, and watch your guests devour them.
 Let’s get baking!

 List of the ingredients